Photo credit: DK Brittain Photography

 Step 1: Use fabric dye to hand dye your onesies and wash in baby friendly detergent, so they are ready for wear.
 Pick up dye colors that match your party scheme.
 Not only is this super easy to do, it’s much cuter than decorating plain white onesies and the moms-to-be will appreciate the variation.
 I folded my onesies and placed them on a tiered tray from World Market for easy access on the decorating table.

-Step 2: Purchase iron on vinyl from Vinyl Expressions.
+Step 2: Gather your iron on vinyl.
 I stuck with my party colors and also added in some gold, because gold vinyl is just plain fun!
 Use a vinyl cutter, like a Cricut, to cut out the iron on images.
 You’ll want to make sure to reverse the image before you cut for iron ons.
 I recommend weeding (or peeling away the excess vinyl) all of the iron ons before the party, but you can also have your guests do it.
 If they aren’t familiar with working with vinyl, you might have to assist them.
 I laid my iron ons out on a 4 ft table, near the onesies, for guests to choose from.
+You can now purchase iron on decals from my shop HERE.

 Step 3: Have the instructions handy.
-Prickly Press designed a beautiful printable for my onesie station that read:
+My instructions read:

 - Grab a onesie and pick a vinyl iron on.